Key Takeaways

 A simpler example is if a principal asks an agent to purchase some ice cream without telling the agent which flavor they prefer.
 Despite the fact that both parties discussed the payment, number of scoops, and delivery of the ice cream, the agent can't pick the principal's preferred flavor because it was left out of the agreement.

-If you need help with the principal-agent model, post your job on UpCounsel's marketplace.
+If you need help with the agency model definition, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.